postsharp/postsharp.github.io/_posts/2021-01-22-announcing_caravela_preview.md

 * **Better run-time performance**: Because of code generation improvements, you can create aspects that execute much faster.

-* **Better debugging experience**:  You can switch from source code view to transformed code view can debug the code exactly  how it is executed.
+* **Better debugging experience**:  You can switch from source code view to transformed code view and debug the code exactly as it is executed.

 ## Benefits of PostSharp "Caravela" over Roslyn source generators